Financial Foreplay: Whip Your Business

 - I read it on a Kindle version on a small screen.
 Everything was fine until I get to the key points and the “whip your business into shape” chapter summaries.
 They are formatted much too small for me to read.
 This has two problems 1) you might have the same problem and 2) because I can’t read them, I can’t be sure that I agree with them.

 - Every chapter ends with an invite for more information and a 14 day trial of the Imagineering Profit software at www.imagineeringprofit.com.
-Again I have two problems, 1) the promotion gets weary and 2) the website doesn’t exist.
+I have two issues, 1) the promotion gets weary and 2) the website doesn’t exist.
 Imagineeering Profit (after some research) appears to have become Businest.
-I can only think of one reason for this change and it doesn’t give me confidence although I like the basic idea of helping owners understand much more about finance.
+I can only think of one reason for this change and it doesn’t give me confidence even though I like the basic idea of helping owners understand much more about finance.

 Review Rating For Financial Foreplay